scds/text-analysis-2/object.md

 Rather than running the full script (`F5`), we will instead simply select the lines of code we just created and run them using the shortcut key `F9` instead.
 The console should return a long list of named entities much faster than in the previous step, because the *Doc* object has already been created and exists as a variable in the Variable Explorer (`doc`).

+In fact, we are not performing named entity recognition with the command above; named entity recognition was done as the text was passed through Spacy's NLP pipeline, which is why it takes so long to create the *Doc* object.
+We are merely printing the named entity data (`ents`) from the `doc` variable.

-The code above helps us to interpret the rest of the line in the console:
+The code helps us to interpret the rest of the line in the console:

 * The name of the entity (`ent.text`)
 * The character number where the named entity starts, relative to all the characters in the document (`ent.start_char`)